dwheelerau/animal-count/README.md

-# Animal counter
+# Animal counter app for the VPRU

 ## Introduction
 Simple animal counter app based on the open source package [labelme](https://github.com/labelmeai/labelme.git).

+The program splits a MP4 video into individual frames and allows the user to annoate animals with labels.
+After the program closes a CSV file is created that contains the counts of each animal type.

 This should work pre/post SOE on windows systems.
 The individual bash scripts should work on POSIX, with minor modification.
-A conda env file is provided for easy clonning.
+A conda env file is provided for easy clonning using conda.

-Splits a MP4 video into frames and allows users to draw boundary boxes around animals and apply a species label.
-On program close a CSV file of species counts is provided.
+## Running the software
+1. Copy the video you wish to process into the `video-to-proc` folder (make sure only one video is found in this folder).
+2. Double click on the `duck-counter.bat` file (several terminal windows will open)
+3. The GUI should open, select menu option [Edit]->[Create rectangle]
+4. Draw a box around the object using the mouse and add the label
+5. Use the back and forward buttons to move through frames
+6. When you are finished annotating, just close the program
+7. A CSV file named after the video file will contain a summary of the counts.

+## Troubleshooting
+- Dont include spaces in filenames, use underscores instead "_"!
+- The video needs to have the file extension .MP4 or .mp4

 ## install
-1. Install Anaconda through the MS software center
+1. Install Anaconda through the MS software center, **ignore the 'install failed message'** \-:

-    - uncheck any options for a desktop icon, but accept options for a shortcut in the menu
-    - Note: The software center will report that the install failed, ignore this message, instead check for the `Anaconda` shortcut options in the menu.
+Check that there is a new "start menu" folder called the `Anaconda`.
     - if you are using a non-soe computer use this link [Anaconda](https://www.anaconda.com/download)
-    - If the above failed see the section on using Miniconda

 2. Install `git` through the software center (this will add the required bash tools)
-3. Open a `conda powershell terminal` avaiable through `Anaconda navigator shortcut`
+3. Open a `Anaconda powershell terminal` avaiable through `Anaconda` folder shortcut in the start menu
-4. Run the following code (copy line by line) that will create a new environment to install dependencies
+4. Run the following code (copy line by line and press ENTER after each line), this will create a new isolated python environment to install all dependencies.

 ```
 conda create --name=labelme python=3
 conda activate labelme
 pip install labelme
+pip install video-cli
+pip install imageio-ffmpeg
 ```

-5. Download the scripts directory from the [repo](https://github.com/dwheelerau/animal-count)
+5. Download the scripts from this repo (ie this webpage) by clicking the green `code` button and selecting 'zip' file
+6. Unzip the folder to your desktop

-6. Open this new directory, and copy the MP4 video to the `video-to-proc` folder.
+7. Open this new directory, and copy the MP4 video to the `video-to-proc` folder.
-    - Custom labels can be added by creating a text file called `labels.txt` in the `config` directory.
-This file should consist of one species name per row.
-These can also be added latter manually using the labelme GUI.
+8. Follow the instructions above to run the software

 ## Outputs
 A single spreadsheet containing the list of animals and there counts will be saved to the